BIATeam/BIADocs/docs/40-DeveloperGuide/70-Logs/10-LogConfiguration.md

 **minlevel**: set the level of logs kept.
 Order: Trace > Debug > Info > Warn > Error > Fatal > Off (Trace logging everything and Off logging Nothing )
 **fileName**: change the location and/or name of the log files **archiveAboveSize**: size limit of a log file.
 When size is reached, the file is archived and another one is created for subsequent logs
-**archiveEvery**: lifetime of a logfile.
+**archiveEvery**: lifetime of a log file.
 After that time as passed, the file is archived and another one is created for subsequent logs, **maxArchiveFiles**: number of files kept at a time.
 After that number is reached, older files are deleted when newer files are created
 **layout**: *should not be changed*.
 Define the structure of the header of each new lines in the log file.
 The format should be the same for each application for easy interpretation of the logs